 - FOCUS: Set the camera to AFC or continuous autofocus, so that the camera continues to focus on the subject, useful if the dog moves.
 Even better is the ‘tracking’ mode that hooks the subject and continues to follow it in the movements by adjusting the focus.

-- CONTINUOUS SHOT: in order not to lose any moment you can active the ‘continuous shooting’ that lets you to take a series of consecutive photos of the subject, until you press the shutter button.
+- CONTINUOUS SHOT: in order not to lose any moment you can activate the ‘continuous shooting’ that lets you take a series of consecutive photos of the subject until you press the shutter button.

 Always remember not to force the dog and do short shooting sessions.
 Everything must always be a game: only in this way will you be able to capture the best expressions!